-Progressive tax rates contribute to the reduction of post-tax income inequality at the top of the distribution via their highest marginal tax rates (that is, tax rates applicable above a certain level of income earned).
+Top marginal tax rates have strong effects on both pre- and post-tax income inequality at the top of the distribution via their highest marginal tax rates (that is, tax rates applicable above a certain level of income earned).
 Indeed, if an individual earns \$2 million and if the top marginal tax rate is 50% above one million dollars, this individual will net out only \$500000 on the second million.
 If the top marginal tax rate is 80% above one million dollars, then the earner will net out only \$200000 on the second million.
 The reduction of inequality can be further enhanced if the public spending funded by this tax revenue is aimed at fostering equitable growth.